 "The Most Merciful above the Throne established" [Taha 20:5]

-In many other places in the Qur'an, Allah, may He be exalted, talked about His Throne and His istiwaa' (rising over) above it, where I think you can look for them, and Allah knows best.
+In many other places in the Qur'an, Allah, may He be exalted, talked about His Throne and His istiwaa' (rising over) above it,

 It was narrated from Abu Sa’eed that the Prophet (صلى الله عليه وسلم) said: “The people will fall unconscious on the Day of Resurrection; I will be the first to regain consciousness, and Musa will be there, holding on to one of the pillars of the Throne.
 I do not know whether he woke up before me or if he was exempted because he had fallen unconscious at the Mount of Sinai.”
 (Narrated by al-Bukhaari, 3217)